arjun-2405/mini_pro/README.md

 # mini_pro
 Brief Description:

-This project is about Predictive Packaging of Shelf Life using MLflow.
+This project is about Predictive Application of materials using MLflow.
 Model created, saved as .pkl file, and deployed using Streamlit.